kalisjoshua/newSlides/rest-ful.md

 ---

+# If you think your API is RESTful...

+---

+... you're (probably) wrong...

+---

+# ... but that's OK.

+Because we all are, and we can be better.

+---

+# Ready?

+[Audience participation]

+---

 # What is REST and why do I care?

-If you are building anything on HTTP, you're (probably) doing it wrong.

 ---

-# But That's OK...

-Because we all are, and we can all do better.

----
+## Adjenda

-### What are we gonna cover?
+Here's what we are gonna cover.

   - What is REST
     + Definition